l33tn00b/openbekenLedvanceSmartOutDWifi/README.md

 # openbekenLedvanceSmartOutDWifi
-Openbeken on Ledvance Outdoor Floodlight
+Openbeken on Ledvance Outdoor Floodlight (Smart+ Wifi Flood, 50W, EAN 4058075474666, Warm White)

 Disclaimer: You're working with mains voltage.
 Only do this if you're a trained professional.
 Don't flash while on mains voltage.